seedstack/website/content/docs/seed/reference/transaction/transaction-demarcation.md

 ## Resolving

 The `resolve()` method is called on each resolver with the intercepted method as parameter.
-Its return is Return is either an instance of `com.inetpsa.seed.transaction.spi.TransactionMetadata' with the inferred attributes set ot `null` when nothing can be inferred. inferred attributes set.
+Its return is Return is either an instance of `org.seedstack.seed.transaction.spi.TransactionMetadata' with the inferred attributes set ot `null` when nothing can be inferred. inferred attributes set.

 SEED provides a built-in always active resolver which automatically associate the transaction handler if only